Rajpratik71/sheepdog-wiki/HTTP--Simple-Storage.md

      $ sheep -r swift ... # we have 's3' and 'swift' as options, but currently only swift is working

+Note, currently only local driver and zookeeper(you need zookeeper 1.4.5 or plus) support http service.
 # Play with httpie or curl
 I'll take httpie as client to get/put user objects.
 Firstly install httpie